lsiddiqsunny/ATMEGA32-Project/README.md

 2. Receive Data from Arduino to ATMEGA32 - Done
 3. Send and Receive Data Between Two ATMEGA32 - Done
 4. Read RFID data -Done
-5. communicate with server by ESP8266 -Done
+5. Communicate with server by ESP8266 -Done
 6. Send RFID data to server -Done
 7. Connect to data base , modify  and take acknowledgement -Done
 8. Send acknowledgement to ATMEGA32 -Done